medic/cht-upgrade-service/README.md

 ## Example Usage

-Assuming you wanted to create a new project called `cht-4-first-run` in your home directory and you want to use the least amount of env vars,  you would follow these steps below.
+Assuming you wanted to create a new project called `cht-4-first-run` in your user `me`'s home directory, and you want to use the least amount of env vars,  you would follow these steps below.
 It will create a self signed cert, use port `80` and port `443`.
 If you're doing a lot of testing, you might want to ensure no other docker containers are running with `docker kill $(docker ps  -q)`.
 Then follow these steps:

 1. Create a directory to house your CHT Core and CouchDB compose files.
 You need a unique pair of these per project you run.
 We'll use `cht-4-first-run`:
     ```